 - Look at black and white photographs to see how tone is used.

-- Using the 3 primary colours (blue, red and yellow), create a chart showing which colours can be made by mixing the colours.
+- Using the three primary colours (blue, red and yellow), create a chart showing which colours can be made by mixing the colours.
 Make notes on the chart to explain how each colour was made.
 Then, look at how colour is affected by the one next to it, e.g. a red looks redder next to a green than it does next to an orange.

 - Look at colour to see how it can give a sense of space.
-For example, often the sky gets bluer and trees get greener as they recede (colour gradation).
+For example, often, the sky gets bluer, and trees get greener as they recede (colour gradation).
 Be aware of the size of the paper in relation to the drawing.

-- Look at Dali and see how he has changed the shape of regular objects such as clocks and distorted them, or created another image from the form of another.
+- Look at Dali and see how he has changed the shape of regular objects such as clocks and distorted them or created another image from the form of another.
 He also puts obscure objects together in his paintings.

 - Use viewfinders to isolate particular aspects of the subject.

-- Look at William Morris wallpaper.
+- Look at examples of William Morris wallpaper.